Montreux Jazz Heritage Lab

 Themes

-Inclusive Audiences, Reviving Digitized Heritage
+Inclusive Audiences, Reviving Digitised Heritage

 How audiovisual archives be revived through an immersive installation?